jaco4873/cds-visual-analytics-2025/README.md

 - **Assignment 3**: Transfer learning with CNNs for Lego brick classification
 - **Assignment 4**: Face detection

+## Data Setup

+**Important:** Assignments includes guides on how to obtain the necessary datasets where relevant.
+All data should be placed in the top-level `/data` directory (outside the `/src` directory).
+Refer to each assignment's README for specific subdirectory structure, data requirements and download instructions.

 ## Quickstart

 Clone the repository and install the required packages: